 WHO WE ARE:

-We believe in sourcing you with fresh, high-quality single-origin coffee from farms in the coffee growing world.
+We believe in sourcing you with fresh, high-quality coffee from farms in the coffee growing world.
 By carefully choosing our green coffees from estates, small farms, responsible cooperatives, micro-lots, or from growers who are certified organic or Fair Trade, we not only provide coffee to people in Utah; We provide a sustainable livelihood for growers and their communities.
 No additives, no flavors, no chemicals: Just great coffee.
 Our offerings change often as we rotate coffees with availability, seasonality, and supply.
 We tend to roast on the lighter side for coffees that are striking and unique with bright aromas and nuanced flavors.

 WHAT'S IN A NAME: